 Low sperm count

-Low sperm count may result due to medical, environmental or health, and lifestyle-related causes.
+Low sperm count may result from medical, environmental, health, and lifestyle-related causes.
 Medical causes may range from varicocele (swelling of the veins draining the testicles to infections like inflammation of the epididymis/testicles or sexually transmitted infections like HIV or gonorrhoea.
 There may be ejaculation issues like retrograde ejaculation accelerated by physical conditions like diabetes, prostate, urinary bladder, or urethra surgeries.

 Low sperm count

-During your primary consultation, you will be advised for a sperm sample collection twice within an interval of two weeks.
-To clearly analyze your low sperm count, you will be advised to abstain from ejaculation or use any lubricants during these two weeks as they can affect your sperm motility.
-Post sample collection, doctors will do a semen analysis by examining the semen under a microscope to evaluate the count, motility, and morphology of your sperm.
+During your primary consultation, you will be advised for a sperm sample collection twice within two weeks.
+To analyze your low sperm count, you will be advised to abstain from ejaculation or use any lubricants during these two weeks, as they can affect your sperm motility.
+Post-sample collection, doctors will do a semen analysis by examining the semen under a microscope to evaluate the count, motility, and morphology of your sperm.

 To correctly evaluate the low sperm count, you may also be advised for a scrotal ultrasound that uses high-frequency waves to evaluate the testicles and other supporting structures or for hormone testing to evaluate the hormones produced by the pituitary glands testicles through a blood test.
-Secondary diagnostic procedures like genetic tests, anti-sperm antibody tests, and testicular biopsy rule out any blockage in pathways.
-As a tertiary test, post ejaculation urinalysis could also be done to rule out retrograde ejaculation.
+Secondary diagnostic procedures like genetic tests, anti-sperm antibody tests, and testicular biopsy rule out any pathway blockage.
+Post-ejaculation urinalysis could also be done as a tertiary test to rule out retrograde ejaculation.
 Any reputed clinic in Dubai like Bizrahmed would have modalities to easily conduct all these tests.

 Low Sperm Count

 Medication or counselling can help deal with erectile dysfunction or premature ejaculation.
-Retrograde ejaculation can be cured by over-the-counter medications like Sudafed or other prescription medications as advised by the urologist.
+Retrograde ejaculation can be cured by over-the-counter medications like Sudafed or other prescription medications, as the urologist advises.
 Estrogen Receptor Blockers like Clomiphene Citrate work best to stimulate the brain’s hypothalamus and pituitary glands to generate hormonal production and release FSH (Follicle Stimulating Hormone) and LH (Luteinizing Hormone) to curb low sperm count.
-Medications like Anastrozole and Coenzyme Q10 can also work effectively in improving the count.
-Unconventional medical methods like taking D.aspartic acid tablets can boost the testosterone and the sperm count to up to 60%.
+Medications like Anastrozole and Coenzyme Q10 can also effectively improve the count.
+Unconventional medical methods like taking D.-aspartic acid tablets can boost the testosterone and sperm count to 60%.
 Researchers have suggested that Vitamin C supplements rich in antioxidants can boost sperm count and reduce oxidative stress, a risk factor in lowering sperm count.